epicweb-dev/advanced-react-patterns/exercises/05.state-initializer/README.md

 ```

 And that's basically it for the pattern.
 It's not _quite_ perfect, but we'll
-perfect it in our extra credit.
+perfect it in the next step.

 One other thing I want to call out is you can actually reset a component pretty
 easily without any API at all.
 It's a built-in React API for all components: the